grafana/loki/operator/docs/enhancements/short_lived_tokens_authentication.md

 }
 ```

 The purpose of the `CredentialMode` is to override the detected credentials type from object storage secrets or the operator environment variables.
-Latter is only supported on AWS-STS/Azure-WIF managed OpenShift clusters, where the operator is using CredetialMode `managed` by default.
+Latter is only supported on AWS-STS/Azure-WIF managed OpenShift clusters, where the operator is using CredetialMode `token-cco` by default.
 However, the user might want to use `static` to store logs for example to Minio on the same cluster instead to AWS S3.

 ### Implementation Details/Notes/Constraints